gruijter/PW2PY_DOCKER/README.md

 Plugwise-2-py is a tool to monitor and control Plugwise circles via a webinterface and/or via MQTT.
 For a full description visit https://github.com/SevenW/Plugwise-2-py

 ## What you need:
-* A Rapberry Pi (the docker image is tested on a Rpi4 with Raspbian OS 32 bit)
+* An ARM based device with 64bit OS.
+(The docker image was created and tested on a Rapberry Pi with Raspbian OS 64 bit).
 * A list of all your plugwise circle mac-addresses
 * The plugwise USB stick in one of the USB ports (Important: NO OTHER USB DEVICES PLUGGED IN)
-* Port 8000 (PW2Py webserver) and port 1883 (MQTT server) are free to use on the Rpi
+* Port 8000 (PW2Py webserver) is free to use on the Rpi
+* Port 1883 (MQTT broker) is free to use on the Rpi, when you don't have an existing MQTT broker
 * Able to start the console (terminal) and copy-paste the instructions below

 ## Installation steps: